muhreeyaa/shopping-cart/README.md

 pip install pandas

 ```
+### Run program

-2. Make sure everything is running correctly by running the Python script in Terminal
+Run the program by typing the below script in Terminal
 ```
 python shopping_cart.py
 ```